CloudNationHQ/terraform-azure-ci/README.md

 For more information, please see our testing [guidelines](./TESTING.md)

+## Notes

+Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes.

+Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory.

+To update the module's documentation run `make doc`

 ## Contributors

 We welcome contributions from the community!
 Whether it's reporting a bug, suggesting a new feature, or submitting a pull request, your input is highly valued.